aneshas/eventstore/example/README.md

 This example shows a simplistic but typical event-sourcing use case scenario.

-It contains a single "aggregate" (Account) that produces a single account opening event, an accompanying repository implementation along with a simple console output projection.
+It contains a single "aggregate" (Account) that produces a single account opening event, an accompanying repository implementation along with a simple console output projection which uses a projector that is included in the eventstore package.

 ## How to run